Movie Theaters Haven't Innovated Beyond Popcorn, Says Netflix CEO

 iPic is pricey, but good.
 Small theatres, full-bore recliners, blankets, pillows, storage areas IN CHAIR, free popcorn, in-seat food and bar service.

 Been to a VIP movie lounge lately?
-(Score:3)
+(Score:5, Interesting)

 I can't stand going to general admission shows since I first tried it a couple of years back now.
 Reserved seating for the movie, in-seat menu service for meals or concession before the movie starts, wider and more comfortable seats than GA, and with a bit more legroom to boot.
 Tickets are a bit more than GA, but man are they worth it!